inkandswitch/capstone/README.md

 ## Widgets

-Widgets are Preact components that handle the rendering and construction of a document.
+Widgets are React components that handle the rendering and construction of a document.

 A widget component is required to accept two props: